-Additionally, the COVID-19 crisis has caused us to drastically modify the manner in which we conduct our business.
-As the COVID-19 crisis evolved, we took early and decisive action to protect the health and safety of our employees.
-We expanded our work-from-home capabilities and implemented best practices for safety and hygiene to protect those who are unable to work remotely.
+Additionally, since the onset of the COVID-19 pandemic, we have drastically modified the manner in which we conduct our business.
+We have expanded our work-from-home capabilities and implemented best practices for safety and hygiene to protect those who are unable to work remotely.
 While most of our operations can be performed remotely and are operating effectively at the present, there is no guarantee that this will continue or that we will continue to be as effective while working remotely.
-This is because our team is dispersed, many employees may have additional personal needs to attend to (such as looking after children as a result of school closures or a family member who becomes sick), and employees may become sick themselves and be unable to work.

 Despite the plans and facilities we have in place, our ability to conduct business may be adversely affected by a prolonged disruption in the infrastructure that supports our business.
 This may include a disruption involving electrical, communications, Internet, transportation or other services used by us or third parties with which we conduct business.
-Additionally, we may experience disruptions in connection with the COVID-19 crisis, despite the steps we have taken to transition to a new working environment.
-Notwithstanding efforts to maintain business continuity, a disruptive event impacting our processing locations could adversely affect our business, financial condition and results of operations.
-If conditions related to COVID-19 improve and restrictions are lifted, similar uncertainties may arise with the return to work process.
+Despite the steps we have taken to transition to a new working environment, we may experience increased costs and/or disruption as we adapt to hybrid work models and the evolving realities of the workplace.